The best of Dutch Food to eat in Amsterdam

-Probably one of the most famous of Dutch treats.
+Probably one of the most popular Dutch treats.
 The Stroopwafel is a thin pastry or biscuit that it sliced into two pieces.
-It is then drizzed with the “stroop” or caramel syrup and sandwiched together.
-Best eaten warm these days you can find Stroopwafels sold all over Amsterdam they are sometimes dipped in chocolate and then the chocolate edge is coated in marshamallows, salted caramel, chocolate chips or any other dip of your choice.
+It is then drizzled with the “Stroop” or caramel syrup and sandwiched together.
+Best eaten warm these days you can find Stroopwafels sold all over Amsterdam they are sometimes dipped in chocolate and then the chocolate edge is coated in marshmallows, salted caramel, chocolate chips or any other dip of your choice.

 The most famous place to buy Stroopwafels is in the Albert Cuyp Market – you can’t miss the stall you will see the line up for miles.

 Dutch Croquettes or Krokets

 This was my Dutch friends favourite snack she dreamed of being in Amsterdam and eating croquettes.

 The ‘kroket’ is essentially a deep-fried meat roll, covered in breadcrumbs.
 The original Dutch ‘kroket’ is made from beef or veal, but these days there are many different flavours like chicken satay, shrimps, goulash or even a vegetarian ‘kroket’.
 Virtually every Dutch menu in the Netherlands will have a version of the Kroket on it.